troclaux/notes/web_development.md

+# web development

-# basic concepts of web application
+## basic concepts of web application

 - user interface
 - routing: how users navigate between different parts of your application